vmchale/hask-replace/README.md

 ## Use

-`hr` can also be used on Idris and Elm projects.
+`hr` can also be used on Idris projects.

 ```bash
 git clone https://github.com/HuwCampbell/idris-lens.git